cloudeyalimited/lamp-stack-by-cloudeya/setup.md

 ## Launch Instance

-Within the EC2 Dashboard page, you can do the following to launch an LAMP Stack by Moat Systems instance:
+Within the EC2 Dashboard page, you can do the following to launch an LAMP Stack by Cloudeya instance:

 1. Click the **Launch Instance** button or click this button [![Launch Stack](./images/launch-stack.png?raw=true)](https://aws.amazon.com/marketplace/pp/B08S2QVKL8/)
 2. Next, click **AWS Marketplace** tab on the left side of the **Choose an Amazon Machine Image (AMI)** page
-3. Enter the phrase **lamp stack by moat systems** in the search box and press **enter** on your keyboard
+3. Enter the phrase **lamp stack by cloudeya** in the search box and press **enter** on your keyboard
-4. Click the **select** button in front of LAMP Stack by Moat Systems
+4. Click the **select** button in front of LAMP Stack by Cloudeya
 5. Click the **continue** button in the dialog box
 6. Select an instance type that fits your budget then click the **Review and Launch** button
 7. Configure these options (**Security Groups**, **Instance Details**, **Storage**, and **Tags**) to match your business needs